Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Introduction

-To address this limitation, we will use stochastic smoothing at training time, i.e. we apply random perturbations to the predicted parameters, according to a learned distribution.
+In this paper, we present a broadly applicable method that does not make such assumptions.
+Our method uses stochastic smoothing, by applying random perturbations to the predicted parameters at training time, according to a controllable distribution.
 This smooths out the loss and gives it informative gradients that can be used to train the predictive model in a decision-focused manner.
+Moreover, by adjusting the distribution's parameters, the smoothed loss can asymptotically approach the true task loss, so that the location of any minimum can in principle be preserved.
 Still, computing the gradients of the smoothed loss is not trivial without placing strong restrictions on the downstream problem.
 To overcome this, we propose to use score function gradient estimation (SFGE)~\cite{ReinforceWilliams92}.
-This approach only requires the score function and the task loss to be bounded, allowing us to compute the gradient with respect to the parameters, regardless of whether they appear in the objective function, constraints, or both.
-Furthermore, this approach can be used regardless of whether the objective function is linear or not, and whether the problem contains integrality or other more involved constraints.
-As a specific demonstration case with wide potential applicability, the approach can be used to address two-stage stochastic optimization problems by means of DFL for vastly improved scalability at inference time.
-Our experimental evaluations reveal that when the predicted parameters appear solely in the objective, \ouracronym{} is marginally bested by the-state-of-the-art, while it still significantly outperforms prediction-focused methods.
-On the other hand, when the predictions (also) occur in the constraints, \ouracronym{} outperforms the state of the art in terms of solution quality, scalability, or both -- including for two-stage stochastic problems.
+This approach only requires the task loss to be bounded, allowing us to compute the gradient of the loss with respect to the parameters, regardless of whether they appear in the objective function, the constraints, or both.
+Furthermore, this approach can be used regardless of whether the problem is linear or not, and whether the problem contains integrality constraints, or other more involved constraints.

+In our experimental evaluation, we start by showing that when the predicted parameters appear solely in the objective function, \ouracronym{} is marginally bested by the state of the art, while it still significantly outperforms prediction-focused methods.
+On the other hand, when the predictions (also) occur in the constraints, \ouracronym{} matches or outperforms the state of the art in terms of solution quality.
+We also demonstrate the effectiveness of our method on two-stage stochastic optimization problems, where it achieves great decision quality with vastly improved efficiency at inference time compared to the use of sample average approximation.
+Finally, we demonstrate that our method can be effectively applied to a nonlinear combinatorial optimization problem where no existing method can be used, further evidencing its broad applicability.

-The rest of the paper is organized as follows.
-In \Cref{sec:related_work} we give an overview of existing DFL methods.
-In \Cref{sec:prob_setting}, we formally define the predict-then-optimize problem and two task losses used in the paper.
+The remainder of this paper is organized as follows.
+In \Cref{sec:related_work}, we discuss related work.
+In \Cref{sec:prob_setting}, we formally define the predict-then-optimize problem setting, and the task losses used in the paper.
 We then introduce our method in \Cref{sec:method}, which we experimentally evaluate in \Cref{sec:exp_res}.
 Finally, \Cref{sec:conclusions} concludes the paper.